Jewel of the Desert: Cape Town to Windhoek

 Enjoy a day of once-in-a-lifetime views from the comfort of your private train as the African Explorer crosses South Africa.
 Enjoy the entertaining lectures on local customs and culture.
 Overnight train.
 (B, L, D)

 Today you visit Upington and Augrabies National Park.
 You’ll stand at its world-famous waterfalls, your senses coming alive in the face of their thunderous roar and refreshing spray.
 The train takes you further north this evening.
 Overnight train.
 (B, L, D)

 Day 5 – Fish River Canyon

 Welcome to Namibia, a land of color and texture with landscapes almost too staggering to take in.
 This afternoon, attend a biltong tasting—but not before discovering Fish River Canyon.
 Fish River Canyon is the largest canyon in Africa and the second largest in the world!
 Stare across its vast space and feel majesty, awe and perspective.
-Then, visit Quivertree Forest, a national monument featuring hundreds of quiver trees, some of which are more than 200 years old.
-Overnight train.
 (B, L, D)

 Day 6 – Lüderitz Peninsula/Kolmanskop Ghost Town

 Diamonds were discovered in Kolmanskop in 1908, drawing money and miners in droves.
 Today it’s a Teutonic ghost town with abandoned buildings covered knee-deep in sand for you to explore.
 A quick bus trip through Namibia’s heavily restricted diamond zone takes you to Lüderitz, a historic port town nestled on the dramatic Atlantic coastline.
 The town is known for its colonial architecture, wildlife including flamingos and penguins and the nearby Diaz Point, famous for its stone cross observing the location where Portuguese explorer Bartolomeu Diaz landed.
 Overnight train.
 (B, D)